yannisEF/Reinforcement-learning-visualization/README.md

 # P_androide

+Link to a video presentation of the project (French) : https://youtu.be/13yTPtvH4wY

  ## How to run Vignette step by step

 You will find here a tutorial on how to operate the Vignette tool.